giordebug/verbamanent/README.md

 ## 🛠 Key Features

 - Multi-speaker and multi-language synthesis
-- Support for XTTS2, Tacotron, Glow-TTS, VITS, SpeedySpeech, and more
+- Support for Xtts2, Tacotron, Glow-tts, VITS, SpeedySpeech, and more
 - Integrated vocoders (HiFi-GAN, WaveGrad, MelGAN, etc.)
 - Fine-tuning on custom datasets
 - Voice cloning and voice conversion